 - Sleep talking/walking: Sleep talking/walking is a rare occurrence but is something that is not impossible to happen.
 Sleep talking and walking sometimes happen when a person is partially awake.

-Cannabis has two primary cannabinoids prized for its potential in aiding sleep.
+Cannabis has two primary cannabinoids.
 These phytocompounds are CBD (Cannabidiol) and THC (Tetrahydrocannabinol).
-CBD and THC are known for their number of therapeutic benefits, but unlike THC, CBD is not psychoactive.
+CBD and THC are known for their effects, but unlike THC, CBD is not psychoactive.

 Although this is still a topic for debate until now, the sedative effect of cannabis through its cannabinoids is believed to be an alternative solution for aiding sleep.
 This was the foreground adapted by the researchers from The University of Western Australia (UWA) who showed medical cannabis as the possible novel treatment for adults with chronic insomnia.

-Through a randomised approach, 23 patients with chronic insomnia, for 14 nights were administered with the cannabis formulation and after a week, was treated with placebo with the same number of days.
+Through a randomised approach, 23 patients with chronic insomnia, for 14 nights were administered with the cannabis formulation and after a week, was treated with placebo for the same number of days.

 The reports showed that the cannabis formulation was able to significantly improve the patients’ conditions compared to the placebo phase based on the Insomnia Severity Index (ISI).

-For context, ISI is an instrument that measures the severity of nighttime and daytime components of insomnia.
-In average, all participants experienced an ISI decrease of 26 per cent while those on under high cannabis formulation were relieved in ISI of almost 36 per cent reduction.
+For context, ISI is an instrument that measures the severity of night time and daytime components of insomnia.
+In average, all participants experienced an ISI decrease of 26 per cent while those under high cannabis formulation were relieved in ISI of almost 36 per cent reduction.

 CanView does not endorse the use of Medicinal Cannabis without lawful prescription.
 Just like any Medicine, Medicinal Cannabis may have both positive and negative side-effects on the user, and should only be prescribed to patients by a Health Professional with the authority and expertise to do so.
 The information provided by CanView is for informational and educational purposes, and is of a general nature.
 If you are interested in accessing Medicinal Cannabis please talk to your doctor and request a referral to a Medicinal Cannabis clinic.